jamesknight-argolis/cbre-frontend/README.md

 npm run seed
 ```

-This will now have the correct permissions to write to your Firestore database.
+This will now have the correct permissions to write to your Firestore database in the `cbre-poc` project.